Mixtral 8x7B vs Trinity-Large-Thinking

 Where can I run Mixtral 8x7B and Trinity-Large-Thinking?

-Mixtral 8x7B is available on Databricks Foundation Model Serving, NVIDIA NIM, GCP Vertex AI, AWS Bedrock, and OctoAI API.
-Trinity-Large-Thinking is available on Arcee AI and OpenRouter.
+Mixtral 8x7B is available on Databricks Foundation Model Serving, NVIDIA NIM, GCP Vertex AI, AWS Bedrock, and OctoAI API (Deprecated).
+Trinity-Large-Thinking is available on Arcee AI, OpenRouter, and Vercel AI Gateway.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing